SausageMuffins/Mind-Palace/Notes/Computer Engineering/Synchronization Problems in Computer Systems.md

 ## Atomicity of Operations / Processes

 An **Atomic Process** cannot be interrupted and guarantees that it will execute.
-In the context of the race problems and concurrency, these processes are very important in preventing race conditions.
+In the context of the race problem and concurrency, these processes are very important in preventing race conditions.
 This overview of atomic operations are highly relevant to [[Synchronization Problems in Computer Systems#Hardware Solutions|this segment about hardware solutions]].

 **==Critical Section Problem==**
-Using an atomic process ensures the execution of **critical operations** on shared resources.
+Using an atomic process ensures the execution of critical operations on shared resources.
 These lines of code that are "critical operations" are also known as the critical section  ^bbdac0

 From the above example, x is the shared variable and adding to x is a critical section!

-Formal Definition: The issue of synchronizing access to shared resources in a way that ensures ==mutual exclusion== (mutex) and ==progress.== Having progress also implies that every process cannot execute forever and have a fixed number of times to enter the critical section -> ==bounded waiting time==.
+**Formal Definition:** The issue of synchronizing access to shared resources in a way that ensures ==mutual exclusion== (mutex) and ==progress.== Having progress also implies that every process cannot execute forever and have a fixed number of times to enter the critical section -> ==bounded waiting time==.

 This results in a process with two properties: **safe (no race conditions)** and **liveness** (making progress = no hang).
 There are two main solutions for this problem - rely or don't rely on busy waiting.